Seasoned sweet potatoes make a delicious base for traditional nacho toppings. Try them for an after-school snack or game day appetizer.

 |Monounsaturated Fat||3.0 g|

 2 1/2 starch, 3 lean meat

 3 medium sweet potatoes (about 1 pound), peeled and thinly sliced into 1/4-inch thick rounds

 1 teaspoon garlic powder

 1/3 cup no-salt-added black beans, rinsed and drained

 1/3 cup chopped tomato (1 medium Italian plum [Roma] tomato)OR

 1/3 cup canned no-salt-added diced tomatoes, rinsed and drained

 1/3 cup chopped avocado

-Preheat the oven to 425°F. Cover the baking pans with foil and coat with nonstick cooking spray.
+Preheat the oven to 425°F. Line two medium baking pans with aluminum foil.
+Lightly spray the foil with cooking spray.